sheeraz-prog/APTOS-Blindness-Detection-Using-Resnet50/README.md

 📝 **Description:**
 Implemented a deep learning model using the ResNet50 architecture to classify diabetic retinopathy levels based on eye images.
 Trained the model on the APTOS Blindness Detection dataset, achieving robust performance.

+Feel free to explore each project for detailed code.
+Contributions and feedback are welcome!

+#MachineLearning #DeepLearning #Regression #Classification #DataScience